Pentathlon Award winners (students who present at five or more research conferences) at the OMNI Showcase Spring '18

 We accept applications year-round and there are no additional fees to join the program or take our university-styled honors courses.
 Students that have participated in and enjoyed high school Advanced Placement (AP) or International Baccalaureate (IB) programs or honor societies previously will find the experience in the MiraCosta Honors Scholar Program very similar.
-The MiraCosta Honors Scholar Program encourages every high-achieving student who is transfer focused, enjoy learning in a supportive community and like the challenge of creating original scholarship to apply.
+The MiraCosta Honors Scholar Program encourages every high-achieving student who is transfer focused, enjoys learning in a supportive community and likes the challenge of creating original scholarship to apply.

 How do I join the HSP?

 Our application can be found online and has no submission deadline!
 To be eligible, students should have:

 Note: Students who do not meet these requirements directly may submit an Appeal for Admission, to be reviewed by a committee organized by the Honors Coordinator.

 What are the benefits of joining the HSP?